stellargo/python-sorts/README.md

 # python-sorts
-Implementations of various sorts in python
+Implementations of various sorting algorithms in python.